Updated: October 30, 2021

 A friend wanted to read more, so he joined a book club.
-More than having people whom he can discuss books with, he also met friends who’d now and then, ask him which chapter is he already in the book that they’re reading.
+More than having people with whom he can discuss books, he also met friends who’d now and then, ask him which chapter is he already in the book that they’re reading.

 The desire to not disappoint the expectations of others can be a strong motivation to do what’s needed and instill discipline in ourselves.